Vietnam.vn - Nền tảng quảng bá Việt Nam

 Children drifting in the floating market, drifting with letters

-The rain stopped, and Bet and Xe jumped into the river to bathe, swimming as quickly as baby otters.
-They were both delighted when I gave them books and notebooks to write their first letters, but they absolutely did not want to go to school, because "they are afraid of being away from their mother, and they are not used to being on land" as Bet said.
+When the rain stopped, Bet and Xe jumped into the river to bathe, swimming as quickly as baby otters.
+They were both delighted when I gave them books and notebooks to write their first letters, but they absolutely did not want to go to school, because "they are afraid of being away from their mother, and they are not used to being on land," as Bet said.
 Mr. To shared: "The children on the river are afraid of strangers, so they say that, but after a few days on land, they are eager.
 I am also trying to finish this batch of goods to go back to my hometown to redo the children's papers to see if they can enter the new school year or not."

 Her eyes